kshetline/aw-clock/README.md

 * Swipe left or right on the daily forecast to view the full seven-day forecast.
 You can also tap/click on the left/right arrows on either side of the forecast. *After one minute, the display reverts to the first four (or five) days.*
 * Tap/click on a forecast day, and a textual summary (if available) of that day’s weather will appear.
 * Tap/click on the rise/set icon, or the rise/set times, to switch between sun and moon rise and set times. *After one minute, the display reverts to sunrise/sunset.*
-* Tap/click on the hourly weather icons, or the hourly temperatures, to see hourly probabilities of precipitation.
-Tap/click again to toggle back to temperatures. *After one minute, the display reverts to hourly temperatures.*
+* Tap/click on the hourly weather icons, or the hourly temperatures, to see hourly probabilities of precipitation and wind speed.
+Tap/click again to toggle back to weather icons and temperatures. *After one minute, the display reverts to weather icons and hourly temperatures.*
 * Tap/click on the (sometimes) scrolling banner at the bottom of the screen to see the full text of alert messages without having to wait for them to scroll by.
 * Tap/click on the gear icon in the lower right corner of the display to bring up the Settings dialog.
 An onscreen keyboard option is available.
 If you answered “Yes” to the set-up question “Allow user to reboot, shutdown, update, etc.?”, extra options for managing your Raspberry Pi will be available.